RJAIN-27/SlackBot-CSC510/Bot.md

   [s4] Bot performs series of statistical hypothesis tests and exporatory data analysis on the dataset in python at the backend.
   [s5] The results from the procedure in [s4] is then passed back to the User.
 4 Alternate FLow:
   [E1] User's dataset is neither numerical nor alphanumeric.
 The bot responds by asking User to provide numeric or alphanumeric dataset.
+  [E2] The target variable specified by the user is not present in the dataset.
 ```
+#####Refinement in Use Case 2:
+The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.
+Another alternate flow has been added to account for the specified target variable not being present in the user's dataset.

 ### Use Case 3: Know about a Library/API <!--Bot renders description for library/API that is requested by the user-->
 ```